Stetson Bennett: 2022

 On January 9, 2023, Bennett and the Bulldogs defeated the TCU Horned Frogs in the 2023 College Football Playoff National Championship, with a score of 65–7.
 He was named the offensive MVP of the game after combining for six total touchdowns.
 This tied him with Joe Burrow, for the most total touchdowns in a College Football Playoff National Championship Game.
-With the victory, Bennett led Georgia to the largest margin of victory in any bowl game at the FBS level and becoming just the third team in college football history to finish the season with a record of 15–0.
+With the victory, Bennett led Georgia to the largest margin of victory in any bowl game at the FBS level at the time and becoming just the third team in college football history to finish the season with a record of 15–0.

 Bennett finished the season passing for 4,127 yards.
-With this mark, he surpassed the previous record for passing yards in a single season, set by Aaron Murray in 2012.
+With this mark, he surpassed the previous program record for passing yards in a single season, set by Aaron Murray in 2012.

-Statistics
+College statistics

+Professional career

+Bennett was drafted by the Los Angeles Rams in the fourth round, 128th overall, in the 2023 NFL draft.
+He was placed on the reserve/non-football illness list on September 13, 2023.

 Personal life

 Stetson Bennett IV is the son of Denise and Stetson Bennett III.
 His parents met at and graduated from the University of Georgia College of Pharmacy.
 Bennett is the grandson of Buddy Bennett, who played quarterback for the South Carolina Gamecocks from 1958 to 1960 and later was a coach.

-On January 28, 2023, Bennett was arrested in Dallas, Texas on public intoxication charges after banging on doors in a residential area at 6 A.M.
+On January 28, 2023, Bennett was arrested in Dallas, Texas on public intoxication charges after banging on doors in a residential area at 6 a.m.